Naman-sopho/namantiwari.github.io/_posts/2018-09-17-MachineLearningBeginning.md

 I started with some MIT-OCW classes and the IntelStudentsKit to learn the basics.
 Here is a list of all the sources I used :
 	- *Intel Student Kits* listed [here](https://software.intel.com/en-us/ai-academy/students/kits) especially _Machine Learning 501_ and _Deep Learning 501_.
 These kits include study material and exercise "notebooks"<a href="#notebooks"><sup>[1]</sup></a> divided up into
              chunks of week long tasks which makes them convinient to follow.
 	- [6.034 Artificial Intelligence](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-034-artificial-intelligence-fall-2010/) from the MIT-OpenCourseWare catalogue.
-This Prof. Winston instructed course is great and piquing the interest of any student and also helps in understanding some really complex topics like Support Vector Machines with ease.
+This Prof. Winston instructed course is great at piquing the interest of any student and also helps in understanding some really complex topics like Support Vector Machines with ease.
 	- Besides the exercises in the Intel Student Kits I also reffered to some lessons and examples on [Kaggle](https://www.kaggle.com/learn/machine-learning) too to get a broader prespective on how things are/should be done.
 	- And the holy grail of courses for machine learning beginners, [Machine Learning by Andrew Ng ](https://www.coursera.org/learn/machine-learning) on Coursera.

+### What is Machine Learning?
+Why all the buzz?
+without explicitly programming
+Supervised tell the computer the correct answer Regression Classification Unsupervised structure the data when we do not know